 EBITDA vs CFO vs FCFF vs FCFE

 There are a range of measures used to determine a company’s net cash flows for valuation purpose, but free cash flow is the most appropriate.
-Free cash flow is the cash flow each period that is left for distribution to providers of capital.
-Other cash flow measures include cash flow from operations (CFO), earnings before interest, taxes, depreciation and amortization (EBITDA), funds from operations (FFO), etc.
+Free cash flow is the cash flow left over for distribution to providers of capital.
+Other cash flow measures include cash flow from operations (CFO), earnings before interest, taxes, depreciation, and amortization (EBITDA), funds from operations (FFO), etc.

 It is important to understand the definition of different cash flow measures and how we one can be converted to the other.
 It is because in finance and investment, the intrinsic value of each asset, i.e. a company, a project, a stock, a bond, a real estate, etc. equals the present value of its future cash flows.
 The measure of cash flow that we use in any valuation or analysis exercise must match our definition of value and the characteristics of the asset being valued.